 Tech Ladies, one of the largest communities of women in tech, aims to solve that by supporting its members in their careers and connecting them with guidance and job opportunities through a web portal built with Softr.

-Caro Griffin, the General Manager at Tech Ladies, wanted to create a scalable, easy-to-use web portal where members could fill out their profiles in detail.
+Caro Griffin, General Manager at Tech Ladies, wanted to create a scalable, easy-to-use web portal where members could fill out their profiles in detail.
 This would allow her team to experiment and iterate easily without any technical background.

 Working with Softr allowed them to manage the project backend in Airtable.
 They used Softr’s drag-and-drop interface to quickly release new features, try new ideas, and build on their learnings.
 With this agile approach, Tech Ladies was even able to release an app version and has now grown into a seven-figure business.